Skip to main content

 Before you count a single rewards point, the travel perks alone can deliver over $1,000 in value for a moderately active business traveler.
 Subtract the $300 travel credit from the $795 fee and you are looking at an effective cost of $495, which the Priority Pass benefit alone can offset with roughly 12-13 lounge visits per year.

-On the rewards side, a business spending $50,000 annually through Chase Travel (split between hotels, flights, and car rentals) would earn approximately 350,000 points, worth $5,250 at the 1.5 cpp portal rate.
+On the rewards side, a business spending $50,000 annually through Chase Travel would earn approximately 400,000 points at the 8x rate, worth $6,000 at the 1.5 cpp portal rate.
 Even at more conservative spending levels, the rewards return easily justifies the fee for businesses that travel regularly.

 The card is hardest to justify for businesses spending under $20,000 per year on travel.
 At that spending level, the rewards return may not meaningfully exceed what you would earn with a no-fee or lower-fee business card, and the premium perks go underutilized.